Emancipation through Emmanuel (3) - Vanguard News

 John 8:34-35 “Jesus answered them, Verily, verily, I say unto you, Whosoever committeth sin is the servant of sin.
 And the servant abideth not in the house for ever: but the Son abideth ever.”

-All those so called ‘men of God’, giving you promises of a false hope for heaven, are themselves fraudsters who have lost touch with God and lack the faintest of inkling on how to get to heaven.
+All those so-called ‘men of God’, giving you promises of false hope for heaven, are themselves fraudsters who have lost touch with God and lack the faintest of an inkling on how to get to heaven.
 They have become irrelevant to God and are only creating a picture of relevance in your life because they want you to end up like them.

 The moment Jesus comes into your life, sin will be given a technical knock out of your life and suffering, which usually accompany sin, will suffer the same outcome.